So how do you go about getting these reviews? Here are 4 simple ways:

 - Provide an incentive – entry into a prize draw, a free gift, make it reciprocal (if it’s business to business you can review their business if they’ll review yours)

-Here are 4 important reasons to start being proactive about getting reviews from your happy customers:
+Here are 4 reasons that reflect the importance of online reviews and reasons to start being proactive about getting those reviews from your happy customers:

 - Credibility - Your customers will believe what others say about you more than they will believe what YOU will say about you